AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 One of the design goals of this library is to allow to recognize erroneous expressions at compile-time if possible.
 The advantage of this is that compilation is often performed at a point in time where the consequences of exceptions are usually less "harmful".
-Of course, a software cannot continue its tasks if exceptions occur, but the implicated effort of performing a "rollback" should be much lower.
+Of course, software cannot continue its tasks if exceptions occur, but the implicated effort of performing a "rollback" should be much lower.